Open-source internet freedom tool

 Deploy VLESS+Reality proxy.
 Configures Docker, Xray, firewall, and TLS automatically.

-Your VPS public IPv4 address.
+Your VPS public IPv4 address, or "local" to deploy on this server.
 Leave empty for interactive mode.

 Default: root.
 Non-root users get sudo automatically.